ygtzz/vue-loading/README.md

 - `section`: a element selector used by querySelector,the section to show loading

 ### Methods
-- `Vue.clearLoading`: clear loading when vue router switch
+- `Vue.clearLoading`: clear all loadings, such as when vue router switch

 ### Preview